 - Interest rates are generally lower than most other credit products but are variable, and may fluctuate monthly.

-- A revolving cash fund account where funds automatically regenerate up to your authorized limit after minimum balances are paid
+- A revolving cash fund account where funds automatically regenerate up to an authorized limit after minimum balances are paid

-Opportunity cost thinking requires that you understand how a line of credit stacks up versus the alternatives:
+Opportunity cost thinking requires understanding how a line of credit stacks up versus the alternatives:

 - Inaction: As presented in the scenarios, the opportunity cost of inaction ranges from missed revenue or profit, fees for slow payables, lost customers, customer dissatisfaction or personal infusions of cash into the business.

-- Term loan: Payments for a term loan are calculated on the total amount of the loan (not just the amount you use at any given time).
+- Term loan: Payments for a term loan are calculated on the total amount of the loan (not just the amount used at any given time).
 Also, the approval process for a term loan is typically too slow for these types of opportunities.

 - Credit cards: Terms are unattractive with high interest rates and rigid monthly repayment schedules.